 Until the early 2000s, the Swedish PV market almost exclusively consisted of a small but stable offgrid market where systems for holiday cottages, marine applications and caravans have constituted the majority.
 This domestic off-grid market is still stable and is growing slightly.
-Since 2007 more grid-connected capacity than off-grid capacity has been installed annually and Sweden had at the end of 2016 about fifteen times more grid-connected PV capacity than off-grid capacity.
+Since 2007 more grid-connected capacity than off-grid capacity has been installed annually and Sweden had at the end of 2017 about twenty times more grid-connected PV capacity than off-grid capacity.
 The grid-connected market is almost exclusively made up by roof-mounted systems installed by private persons or companies built on self-consumption business models.
-About 32 % of the installed grid-connected PV power is privately owned systems on small houses and approximately 62 % is built on company, agriculture or public buildings.
-So far only a couple of relatively small ground-mounted systems are centralized PV parks, 6 % of the grid-connected market.
-The largest of them was built in 2016 and is 2,7 MWp.
+About 34 % of the installed grid-connected PV power is privately owned systems on single family houses and approximately 62 % is built on company, agriculture or public buildings.
+So far only a couple of relatively small centralized PV parks, 4 % of the grid-connected market, has been built.
+The largest of them was commenced in 2016 and is 2.7 MWp.